ritafari/WEB_S2/README.md

     ```
     This'll start the backend server (on http://localhost:5001)

-    **Note**: If you can get an error saying that the port is already in use make sure to change it in both the `server.js` file and in the `Gamescreen.js` file.
+    **Note**: If you get an error saying that the port is already in use make sure to change it in both the `server.js` file and in the `Gamescreen.js` file.

 3. **start the Frontend**
     Open a seperate terminal, navigate to the frontend folder, and run: